John Huddleston: Early life and education

 John Huddleston was born at Farington Hall, Lancashire, the second son of Joseph Huddleston from Hutton John, near Penrith in Cumberland.
 His uncle, Richard Huddleston, was a Benedictine priest.
 John was educated at the school at nearby Great Blencow until he was fifteen.
-When he was twenty he was sent to St Omer College, and on 17 October 1632, entered the English College in Rome.
-On 22 March 1637, Huddleston was ordained priest in St. John Lateran's, and left Rome for England on 28 March 1639.
+When he was twenty he was sent to St Omer College, and on 17 October 1632, entered the English College, Rome.
+On 22 March 1637, Huddleston was ordained priest in St John Lateran, and left Rome for England on 28 March 1639.

-Chaplain to Thomas Whitgreave
+Chaplain to Thomas Whitgrave

-In 1651 he was staying at Moseley Old Hall, Staffordshire, as chaplain to Thomas Whitgreave's family, prominent local Catholics.
-After the defeat at the Battle of Worcester on 3 September 1651, Charles II was conducted by Colonel Gifford to Whiteladies Priory on Gifford's Boscobel estate.
-At Whiteladies, the King was sheltered by the five Penderell brothers who lived there.
-John Penderell happened to meet Father Huddleston, who suggested that the King should go to Moseley Old Hall on the night of 7 September.
+In 1651 he was staying at Moseley Old Hall, Staffordshire, as chaplain to Thomas Whitgrave's family, prominent local Catholics.
+After the defeat at the Battle of Worcester on 3 September 1651, Charles II, made King of Scotland following his father's execution, was conducted by Colonel Gifford to White Ladies Priory on Gifford's Boscobel estate.
+At White Ladies, the young King was sheltered by the five Penderell brothers who lived there.
+John Penderell happened to meet Father Huddleston, who suggested that the young King should go to Moseley Old Hall on the night of 7 September.
 Huddleston cleaned and bandaged the King's sore feet.
-To guard against surprise Huddleston was constantly in attendance on the king; his three pupils were stationed as sentinels at upper windows and Thomas Whitgreave patrolled the garden.
+To guard against surprise Huddleston was constantly in attendance on the future King of England; his three pupils were stationed as sentinels at upper windows and Thomas Whitgrave patrolled the garden.

-On 9 September, Parliamentary troops questioned Whitgreave, while the King and Huddleston were hiding in the priest-hole.
-The troops were persuaded that Whitgreave had not fought at Worcester (though he had fought and been captured at the Battle of Naseby in 1645).
+On 9 September, Parliamentary troops questioned Whitgrave, while the King and Huddleston were hiding in the priest-hole.
+The troops were persuaded that Whitgrave had not fought at Worcester (though he had fought and been captured at the Battle of Naseby in 1645).
 The troops left without searching the house.